 Making working from home work

-We’re not going to dwell on the “C-word”, except to say that we hope you and your loved ones stay well.
+We’re not going to dwell on the “C-word”, except to say we hope you and your loved ones stay well.

 Can it really work?

-We’re more digitally connected than ever before so, in most cases, white-collar workers can work from home as simply and securely as they would in the office.
+We’re more digitally connected than ever before.
+So in most cases, white-collar workers can work from home as simply and securely as they would in the office.
 Communicating via video conferencing is commonplace and chat tools have changed the way we interact and securely share information, even when we’re office-based.
 However, there’s still some resistance to making working from home the norm and not the exception.
 So, now that many businesses are being thrust into facilitating remote working, this may be the start of a sea change in the future of work.

 Having worked from home for many years myself, I’ve always been an advocate.
 I get more work done, I focus better because I have fewer distractions, and if I pop to make a coffee then I’m generally still thinking about work and not catching up on the latest office gossip with Karen!
 My mind is 100% on the job in my working hours – but I also know when to switch off and get back to my personal life.

 There is a fundamental part that I do miss, and that’s the social interaction.
 The banter and human connections that come naturally in a shared workspace.
 Lifelong friendships can be forged in the office so that’s a big change to adapt to.
 However, with ‘social distancing’ (how I hope that phrase dies out along with this virus!), our normal relationships are being forced to change already.
 So, adopting new ways of keeping an emotional connection with colleagues is vital to making working from home work well.